Authors: Mekka Garcia, MD, NYU Grossman School of Medicine;

 Treatments for scoliosis.

 The life expectancy of people with RTT depends on the type of mutation.
-Most people with RTT will live to adulthood (over the age of 40).

 International Rett Syndrome Foundation